apache/spark/docs/sql-ref-syntax-qry-select-transform.md

 ### Description

-The `TRANSFORM` clause is used to specifies a hive-style transform (SELECT TRANSFORM/MAP/REDUCE) query specification to transform the input by forking and running the specified script.
-Users can plug in their own custom mappers and reducers in the data stream by using features natively supported in the Spark/Hive language. e.g. in order to run a custom mapper script - map_script - and a custom reducer script - reduce_script - the user can issue the following command which uses the TRANSFORM clause to embed the mapper and the reducer scripts.
+The `TRANSFORM` clause is used to specifies a Hive-style transform (SELECT TRANSFORM/MAP/REDUCE) query specification to transform the input by forking and running the specified script.
+Users can plug in their own custom mappers and reducers in the data stream by using features natively supported in the Spark/Hive language. e.g. in order to run a custom mapper script `map_script` and a custom reducer script `reduce_script` the user can issue the following command which uses the TRANSFORM clause to embed the mapper and the reducer scripts.

 Currently, Spark's script transform support two mode:

-    1. Without Hive: It means we run Spark SQL without hive support, in this mode, we can use default format by treating data as STRING and use Spark's own SerDe.
+    1. Without Hive: It means spark run Spark SQL without Hive support, in this mode, spark can use default `ROW FORMAT DELIMITED` by treating data as STRING.
-    2. WIth Hive: It means we run Spark SQL with Hive support, in this mode, when we use default format, it will be treated as Hive default fomat.
-And we can use Hive supported SerDe to process data.
+    2. WIth Hive: It means spark run Spark SQL with Hive support, in this mode, when spark use default format, it will be treated as Hive default fomat.
+And spark can use Hive supported SerDe to process data.

-In both mode with default format, columns will be transformed to STRING and delimited by TAB before feeding to the user script, Similarly, all NULL values will be converted to the literal string \N in order to differentiate NULL values from empty strings.
-The standard output of the user script will be treated as TAB-separated STRING columns, any cell containing only \N will be re-interpreted as a NULL, and then the resulting STRING column will be cast to the data type specified in the table declaration in the usual way.
+In both modes with default format, columns will be transformed to STRING and delimited by tabs before feeding to the user script, Similarly, all `NULL` values will be converted to the literal string `\N` in order to differentiate `NULL` values from empty strings.
+The standard output of the user script will be treated as TAB-separated STRING columns, any cell containing only `\N` will be re-interpreted as a `NULL`, and then the resulting STRING column will be cast to the data type specified in the table declaration in the usual way.
 User scripts can output debug information to standard error which will be shown on the task detail page on hadoop.
 These defaults can be overridden with `ROW FORMAT DELIMITED`.